rotous/childwindowevents/README.md

 # popupevents
-Adds the 'childrefreshed' and 'childclosed' for child windows to the window object.
+Adds the 'childrefreshed' and 'childclosed' events for child windows to the window object.